windedge/compose-table/.github/GUIDE.md

 - Ensure that the version number in `gradle.properties` is correctly formatted (if it's a snapshot version, it should end with `-SNAPSHOT`)
 - Test your library before publishing to ensure quality
-- Check the Sonatype repository to verify that the publishing was successful
+- Check the Maven Central Portal to verify that the publishing was successful
 - Building for the iOS platform requires a macOS environment and Xcode tools, which is why we use the macOS runner in GitHub Actions
 - The `com.vanniktech.maven.publish` plugin automatically handles most of the Maven Central publishing process, including signing and uploading